AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/review_module_guide.rst

 .. hlist::
    :columns: 1

    * A dialog to choose where to save the verified and/or corrected annotations, and a button to save the labels.
-They will be saved on the file format you provided.
+They will be using the provided file format.
    * A button to update the status of the slice in the csv file (in this case : checked/not checked)
-       * A graph with projections in the x-y, y-z and x-z planes, to allow the reviewer to better understand the context of the label and decide whether the image should be labeled or not.
+   * A graph with projections in the x-y, y-z and x-z planes, to allow the reviewer to better understand the context of the volume and decide whether the image should be labeled or not.
 Use **shift-click** anywhere on the image or label layer to update the plot to the location being reviewed.

-To recap, these, you can check your labels, correct them, save them and keep track of which slices have been checked or not.
+To recap, you can check your labels, correct them, save them and keep track of which slices have been checked or not.

 .. note::
     You can find the csv file containing the annotation status **in the same folder as the labels**.